Pythia - Notes

 j.
 ‘I adore Coblenz’ is repartee.
 Coblenz (or Koblenz) could be misunderstood as a person.
 It’s a fortress at the junction of the Rhine and Mosele Rivers, a favorite haunt of the poet Jules Laforgue whom T.S.
 Eliot adored.
 The woman speaks with a deep Eastern European accent.

 k.
-‘Kiss me’ is from The Brian Auger Oblivion Express—Compared to What, live at Baked Potato, Hollywood, 2004, at 3:35 https://www.youtube.com/watch?v=CrkxrgTiVyk
+‘Kiss me’ is from The Brian Auger Oblivion Express—Compared to What, live at Baked Potato, Hollywood, 2004, at 3:35

 l.
 One reader found a vampire vibe in the poem.

-n.
-The woman is neurotic and bored e.g. ‘I read, much of the night, and go south in the winter’, (T.S.
-Eliot’s The Waste Land) and offers the ancient world to the boy.
+m.
+The woman exhibits metempsychosis—previous lives buried within, and offers the ancient world to the boy.
 Greece is the location of Delphi and also refers to Lord Byron.

-o.
+n.
 ‘That's where I wanna go.’ is from Mesopotamia by the B52s.

-p.
+o.
 The Caesarian Section or C-section relates to the Roman Caesarians and Julius Caesar in particular, who held at least one poetry reading by Catullus.
 Her scar marks an alternate entrance to her uterus and a profane contrast to the sacred virgins Mary and Pythia.
 A C-section grounds the poem and may be considered its navel—exotic, like a tattoo.
 Mother, childbirth, pain and sacrifice.

-q.
+p.
 The ‘cold-hard floor’ of the house basement refers to the temple floor of marble at Delphi.
 The haiku-like rhythm of ‘on a cold-hard floor’ is a play on ‘on a wet, black bough’ in the last line of Ezra Pound’s haiku, In a Station of the Metro:

 The apparition of these faces in the crowd: